 El Nido is known for its beautiful islands, turquoise waters, and diverse marine life.
 To explore the islands, Island hopping tour packages are offered by different travel agencies.
-There are 4 packages offered, namely Tour A, Tour B, Tour C and Tour D.
+There are 4 packages offered, namely Tour A, Tour B, Tour C, and Tour D.

 From the airport, we rode a van going to El Nido.
 We were planning to take the bus, but Cebu Pacific offered us a 600 peso van voucher, which picked us up once we got down at the airport.

 Just on the 5th hour of our road trip.
 Our van hit a carabao in the middle of the road.
 The carabao got crippled and left the van in total wreck.
 Fortunately, no one got hurt in the accident, except the carabao and me.
 The bridge of my nose hit the metal part of my bag.
-It got scratched and bleed.
+It got scratched and bleeding.
 What an experience for our first day!
 Despite that, we saw the night sky, full of stars.
 It relieved us despite the unexpected event.
 The driver told us to wait for the backup van.
 Luckily, the last trip of Cherry Bus was behind us.
 We rode the bus and paid 80 Pesos each.

 We arrived in El Nido around 2:30 AM.
 We rode a tricycle going straight to our accommodation, D’ Strong Tower Inn.
 The staff asked us if we are going to take the tours this morning and we said, yes.
-She told us to register and a trike will pick us at around 8:30 AM.
+She told us to register and a trike will pick us up at around 8:30 AM.
 Payment for the tours plus the Eco-Tourism Development Fund Fee of 200 Pesos will be paid to them after each tour.

 ISLAND HOPPING – TOUR A

 We happened to have just a few hours of sleep.
-We woke up at 7:00 AM and ate our breakfast at a nearby carinderia called Sisig Republic.
+We woke up at 7:00 AM and ate our breakfast at a nearby carinderia called the Sisig Republic.
 The trike arrived and brought us to the leftmost part of the beach, where our boat is waiting.
 We chose Tour A for our first day.
-This includes the Small Lagoon, Big Lagoon, Secret Lagoon, Shimizu Island and 7 Commandos Beach.
+This includes the Small Lagoon, Big Lagoon, Secret Lagoon, Shimizu Island, and 7 Commandos Beach.

 Our first destination was the Small Lagoon in Miniloc Island.
 Snorkeling and kayaking are the activities here.
 We rented a kayak for 300 pesos.
 To reach the small lagoon, we entered a small hole where we and our kayak fitted.
 Inside, we were surrounded by beautiful rock formations and turquoise-green waters.

 Our second destination was the Big Lagoon.
 We didn’t stay there but the boat toured us around it.
 Surrounded by rock formations and clear waters, it left us in awe.
 It is a breeding ground for different fishes and reptiles.
-According to our guide, they offer night tours, where they let tourist see the rich marine life at night.
+According to our guide, they offer night tours, where they let tourists see the rich marine life at night.